 What is pH?

 As fish keepers we cannot afford to ignore pH.
 It has a profound affect on an enormous range of biological and chemical processes.
-Nitrification, photosynthesis and the toxicity of carbon dioxide and heavy metals are just some of the processes affected by fish tank pH.
+Nitrification, photosynthesis and the toxicity of ammonia and carbon dioxide and heavy metals are just some of the processes affected by pH levels.

 So what exactly is pH? pH is, in fact, a measure of the concentration of hydrogen ions.
 Scientifically speaking it can be expressed as;

 Let me explain.
 The log part means that there are ten times as many hydrogen ions present for every change in scale of one unit.
 The negative sign shows that the higher the concentration of hydrogen ions the lower the pH scale.
 In other words there are ten times as many hydrogen ions present at pH 6 than at pH 7.

 It is recorded on a scale of 0 – 14 with 7 taken as neutral.
 Below 7 it is said to be acidic and above 7 it is described as alkaline.